Carlos-Meneses1/Authentication-system---Meneses-Carlos/README.md

 # To Start and Run the Project

 - Click the <> Code button.
-- Select "Create codespace on develop".
+- Select "Create codespace on main".
 - Once the environment has loaded, run the following commands to start both services:

 - $ npm run start        # Run the Front-End